Richard Hawley

 Richard Willis Hawley (born 17 January 1967) is an English singer-songwriter, guitarist, and producer.
 After his first band Treebound Story (formed while he was still at school) broke up, Hawley found success as a member of Britpop band Longpigs in the 1990s.
 He played with Pulp, led by his friend Jarvis Cocker, as a touring musician for a short time.
 As a solo musician, Hawley has released ten studio albums.
 He has been nominated for a Mercury Prize twice and once for a Brit Award.
-He has collaborated with Lisa Marie Presley, Shakespears Sister, Arctic Monkeys, Manic Street Preachers, Elbow, Duane Eddy and Paul Weller.
+He has also collaborated with Robbie Williams, Nancy Sinatra, Gwen Stefani, Arctic Monkeys, Paul Weller, Duane Eddy, Lisa Marie Presley and Manic Street Preachers.

 Early life

 Born in Sheffield, Hawley grew up with two sisters in a working-class area of the city.
 He was born with a cleft palate, which required numerous operations.
 Both of his parents were musicians; his father Dave Hawley was a guitarist with a number of local bands (on his death, the Sheffield Star called him a "Sheffield music legend"), and his mother Lynne a singer.
 They divorced when he was 16 years old.
 He is a lifelong supporter of local football club Sheffield Wednesday.
 He noted that "I always wrote songs since childhood" and realising that "you could actually make something up of your own was quite a big one then".
 He attended Hucklow Middle School together with future Pulp bassist Steve Mackey, and passed his O-levels.
 Hawley briefly worked at the local HMV.

 While still at school, Hawley formed the Treebound Story and at the age of 19 recorded a Peel Session together with the band.
 Following the band's split, Hawley briefly formed the Lovebirds releasing a single record in 1992 before being recruited to be guitarist in the Longpigs in 1993.
 Hawley was a member of the Longpigs until the end of the decade receiving critical attention and some, but limited, commercial success during the late 1990s Britpop era.
 As a member of the Longpigs, Hawley released two albums, The Sun Is Often Out and Mobile Home.
 After the demise of the band, he joined Pulp as a touring guitarist while also working as a session musician.
 During his time with both bands he was able to "quietly hone" his songwriting skills, citing that "I was never really very good about bleating on about being a songwriter".